Jason Akermanis: Brisbane Lions (1997–2006)

 It was after the Brisbane Lions formed that he began to shine, bulking up significantly, and a move to the forward line enabled him to make the most of his opportunities and develop a reputation as a goal sneak.

 Akermanis played 34 games across the 1997 and 1998 seasons and tallied 532 disposals and 32 goals.

 1999 AFL season saw Akermanis have a breakout year, winning the Merrett–Murray Medal as Brisbane's Best & Fairest player for the season.
 Jason gathered 469 disposals and booted 16 goals for the season.

-Akermanis became one of the Brisbane Lions' most talented players.
-His flamboyant talents and bleached-blond hair and contrasting black beard make him easy to identify on the field.
-At the Lions he made his name as a speedy midfielder or on-baller with blistering acceleration and an uncanny ability to kick exceptionally well with either foot, talents which helped him win the AFL's Brownlow Medal in 2001 in which he polled 23 votes to beat Adelaide's Andrew McLeod.
-The 2001 season saw Jason tally 510 disposals and kick 28 goals for the season, ultimately capping off a magnificent week/season, finishing as a premiership player.
+Akermanis became one of the Brisbane Lions' talented players.
+At the Lions he made his name as a fast midfielder or on-baller with acceleration and an ability to kick well with either foot, talents which helped him win the AFL's Brownlow Medal in 2001 in which he polled 23 votes to beat Adelaide's Andrew McLeod.
+He became the second Queenslander to win the Brownlow Medal after Michael Voss claimed the honour in 1996.
+The 2001 season saw Jason tally 510 disposals and kick 28 goals for the season, capping off the week/season, finishing as a premiership player.

 The 2002 AFL season saw Akermanis impact the scoreboard by kicking 49 goals for the season, and becoming a premiership player again, as the Brisbane Lions defeated Collingwood in the decider.
 Akermanis played with a torn right adductor, in which he suffered early in the first quarter, this effected his ability to kick with his dominant right foot, resulting in Jason kicking on his left foot for the majority of the game, he eventually kicked a left foot snap over his shoulder late in the last quarter in which would be the sealer, guiding the Lions to victory.

 Akermanis is also known for his goal-scoring abilities.
 He was a winner of the AFL Goal of the Year 2002 award and had an ability to kick goals from acute angles.
 In a match in 2005, he kicked two goals within minutes of each other from almost exactly the same spot: deep in the right forward pocket on the run.
 Early in the 2006 season, Akermanis was dropped from the Brisbane Lions side for Round 7, playing a game with the Suncoast Lions.
 This coincided with inflammatory comments that he made about the coach, Leigh Matthews, during the week, and there was speculation that his time at the club was up only a few months after he had won the 2005 club best and fairest award.
 However, Akermanis was soon recalled to the side and responded with 22 disposals across half-back in the game against Port Adelaide, and a post-match interview with Channel Nine showed him smiling and visibly happy with his performance.
 On 27 July 2006 it was reported that the coaching panel and senior playing group had voted unanimously (12–0) to not allow him back into the club.